-With the beginning of the new decade many businesses have started preparing for an economic slowdown.
-In 2020 businesses are faced with uncertainties that are causing doubt regarding the global economy including international conditions and trade conflicts, global industrial production and a global decline in trade across national borders.
-Even though according to Forbes a recession is unlikely, it is possible.
+With the beginning of the new decade, many businesses have started preparing for an economic slowdown.
+In 2020 companies are faced with uncertainties that are causing doubt regarding the global economy, including international conditions and trade conflicts, global industrial production, and a global decline in trade across national borders.
+Even though according to Forbes, a recession is unlikely, it is possible.

-In a recession as well as an economic slowdown, businesses will face numerous challenges.
-From the immediate impact of reduced sales to the longer-term threat from a weakening economy.
-For businesses that are not organized well enough to cope with the challenges, it is critical to make some changes and adapt and prepare at the soonest.
+In a recession, as well as an economic slowdown, businesses will face numerous challenges: from the immediate impact of reduced sales to the longer-term threat from a weakening economy.
+For companies that are not organized well enough to cope with the challenges, it is critical to make some changes and adapt and prepare at the soonest.

-As the global economy slumps, expansion becomes more difficult to many enterprises.
+As the global economy slumps, expansion becomes more difficult for many enterprises.
 If an organization does not prepare for downturns, it will find itself unable to operate efficiently.

 Invest in Technology

 One method to develop plans for emergency preparedness is to invest in new technologies that will help your business perform better during a slowdown.

 By investing in technology that makes the business more robust, a business can avoid costly layoffs, while making improvements that will make their workforce more productive and effective.

 Whether the downturn comes from a lack of financial resources, a decline in sales, an impending recession, or natural disaster, it will require plans for dealing with the problem.
 Investing in technology will be the first order of business, especially if the investment is made in developing tools and strategies that can help the company go through a downturn without breaking.

 As business owners and managers begin planning for the downturn, they should do so with an eye toward the future.
 It will help to consider how much money the company has invested in technology, as well as how much it will spend on the tools and strategies it needs to stay competitive.
 As businesses will need to expand if they expect to survive the coming crisis, a little preparation will go a long way.